ndronos/c-nomorph/Adamson-2011/README.md

 code instead of 15.
 Or maybe you can use so much duck-typing that you get to add the string "4" to number 2 (and be able to accurately predict wheter you'll get the string "42" or the number 6).
+Or maybe the next language will do away with all the traditional branch and loop statements (if, for, while, etc.), in favor of some new exotic side-effect-driven style of programming that will be awesome as soon as you and everyone else "get it."

 (Adamson, 2011)